apache/flink/docs/ops/deployment/docker.zh.md

 ### Start a Session Cluster

 A *Flink Session cluster* can be used to run multiple jobs.
 Each job needs to be submitted to the cluster after it has been deployed.
-To deploy a *Flink Session cluster* with Docker, you need to start a *Flink Master* container.
+To deploy a *Flink Session cluster* with Docker, you need to start a *JobManager* container.
 To enable communication between the containers, we first set a required Flink configuration property and create a network:
 ```sh
 FLINK_PROPERTIES="jobmanager.rpc.address: jobmanager"
 docker network create flink-network